bamos/bamos.github.io/index.md

 title: Brandon Amos
 ---

+---
-**I am looking for a machine learning research internship for the summer of 2017.**
++ **I am looking for a machine learning research internship for the summer of 2017.**
++ I will be attending NIPS 2016, come say hi!

+---

 {% include cv.md %}